Yasuo414/NeuralHMM/README.md

 The PyTorch version is experimental and may require modifications for stable inference.

 ## Future Updates
 I plan to release future versions of the model with the following improvements:
-- Fixed checkpointing system.
+- A fixed checkpointing system.
 - Inference via a separate script.
 - Additional adjustable parameters.

+> **🔴 IMPORTANT: These updates apply ONLY to the C++ version available in the `main` branch.**

 ## Feedback
 I would greatly appreciate your feedback and ideas for improvement.
 While it's not mandatory, any suggestions will help make the model better.